Irish pubs: De Barra’s

 Blackwell was a passionate music lover and he saturated De Barra’s in Clonakilty, County Cork, with music in as many ways as possible.
-Folk music isn’t only food for the ears here, it’s a feast for the eyes, too, as the walls are covered with musical instruments, with a Picasso-like arrangement of guitars, banjos and fiddles over the fireplace.
+Folk music isn’t only food for the ears here at this West Cork gem, it’s a feast for the eyes, too, as the walls are covered with musical instruments, with a Picasso-like arrangement of guitars, banjos and fiddles over the fireplace.

 Thankfully for all traditional pub lovers, much of De Barra’s interior has been largely unchanged over the years.
 The bar, floor, and a small snug (a cosy corner) are all original features and the spot beside the fireplace is everyone’s favourite.